MicrosoftDocs/power-automate-docs/flow-docs/gdpr-dsr-export.md

 |Gateway|Microsoft Flow Maker Portal|On-premise gateway PowerShell cmdlets|
 |Gateway permissions|Microsoft Flow Maker Portal|

+**System-generated logs**

+System-generated logs can be retrieved from the Office 365 Service Trust Portal.
+The tenant admin is the only person within your organization who can access system-generated logs associated with a particular user’s use of Microsoft Flow.
+The data retrieved for an access request will be provided in a machine-readable format and will be provided in files that will allow the user to know which services the data is associated with.
+As noted above, the data retrieved will not include data that may compromise the security of the service.

 **Export a flow**

 Either an end user or an administrator, who has granted themselves access to the flow through the Microsoft Flow Admin Center,  can export a flow by following these steps: